 My Name Is Nobody takes this concept to its logical extreme, no wonder as it was produced by Sergio Leone himself.
 Whimsical, hysterical, warm and ultimately an achingly gentle farewell to the genre he himself created, it's a wonderful mood-rollercoaster of satire and homage, to the point you will cry Manly Tears every bit as much as laugh while watching it.

 Enchanted was Disney's Affectionate Parody of... itself, replete with Shout Outs and and subverted tropes.
-Not that it didn't turn out to still be a good film.
+Not that it didn't turn out to still be a good film (which it did).

 Slither is an affectionate parody of (roughly Seventies-Eighties era) horror movies.